 Releases and Contributing

-BentoML is under active development.
-Current version is a beta release, we may change APIs in future releases.
+BentoML is under active development and is evolving rapidly.
+Currently it is a Beta release, we may change APIs in future releases.

 Want to help build BentoML?
 Check out our contributing documentation.

 To make sure you have a pleasant experience, please read the code of conduct.
 It outlines core values and beliefs and will make working together a happier experience.

 BentoML is GPL-3.0 licensed, as found in the COPYING file.

 Release history Release notifications | RSS feed